Bear Lake, MI Demographics

 A map of Bear Lake's Population by Race

-Of the 745 places in Michigan, Bear Lake is the 607th most populous.
+Bear Lake is ranked the 645th most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bear Lake was ranked the 607th most populous place in the 2020 Census.

 Bear Lake's White Population